jbaron/cats/README.md

 <img src="https://raw.github.com/jbaron/cats/master/artifacts/screenshot2.jpg" height="250px" width="250px" />
 <img src="https://raw.github.com/jbaron/cats/master/artifacts/screenshot3.jpg" height="250px" width="250px" />

-With this version you can now also save changed file.
+With this version you can now also save a changed file.
 It is however strongly advised to make a backup first before using CATS on your project since the software is still considered to be alpha quality.

 Installation & Running it